Note

 First example: A simple linear workflow¶

-Let’s start with a simple example that could be perfectly expressed using a Pipeline
+Let’s start with a simple example that could be perfectly expressed using a Pipeline.
+The data is transformed using a MinMaxScaler step and the preprocessed data is fed to a linear model.

 Steps of the PipeGraph: